 We refer to a graduate as matched if they have been successfully matched to the Department for Work and Pensions' Customer Information System (CIS) or if they have been matched to a further study instance on the HESA Student Record.
 Graduates who have not been matched to CIS or a further study record are referred to as unmatched.
 These graduates were not found on DWP's Customer Information System (CIS), either because they had never been issued with a National Insurance number or because the personal details provided from the HESA data did not fulfil the matching criteria.
 These graduates are excluded from calculations performed for UK domiciled populations.
-In particular, they are not included in outcomes categories in the published tables.
+In particular, they are not included in outcomes categories in Tables 1 to 14 and 20 to 32.